Aegipan: Literature

 Later writers such as Pliny the Elder used the terms "Aegipanes", "Aegipans", or "Oegipans" to describe a race of satyr-like wild men said to reside in Libya.
 This depiction was continued in medieval bestiaries where the terms aegipans and satyrs were sometimes used to describe ape-like or bestial creatures.
 These are thought to be fanciful descriptions of baboons or monkeys.
-A reference to oegipans as a species also appears in Edgar Allan Poe's The Fall of the House of Usher.
+A reference to oegipans as a species also appears in Edgar Allan Poe's The Fall of the House of Usher and Arthur Machen's The Great God Pan.